minimo-io/bibliopath/README.md

 ## To Do

+- Ability to add your own books (from a raw github url or local epub upload)
 - Create a http proxy on our Futurewise API to handle the fetch, rate limiting, etc.
 - Create a store for theme state, use it in all routes.
 - Once a book is downloaded offer to save it in indexDB and bookmark it.